mautic/documentation/plugins/hubspot_crm.md

 This plugin can push a lead to Hubspot CRM when a lead makes some action.
 In case you don't see this plugin in your Mautic instance, make sure you run the latest version.
 This plugin had been added to Mautic 1.2.3.

-If you don't have the Hubspot CRM yet, [create it](http://www.hubspot.com/crm).
+If you don't have the Hubspot CRM account yet, [create it](http://www.hubspot.com/crm).

 ## Hubspot API key